golden-eagle-blog/golden-eagle-blog.github.io/_posts/2020-06-25-Termux-The-Android-Terminal.md

 We are done executing a basic shell script program using Termux on your android phone. &#128519;

-Doesnt it feel great and nerdy &#128520l ?
+Doesn't it feel great and nerdy &#128520; ?
 Now you are ready to explore the possibilities of Termux.
 Get out and explore.

-#### A word of caution - &#128565; Do not clone and run anything you come across.
+### A word of caution - &#128565; Do not clone and run anything you come across.
 Not all the code you see will be safe .
 There may be malicious code as well.
 Inspect the code once before you execute something.
 If you are not very sure , do some googling about that repo.
 If you sespect something do not execute.

 Stay safe and enjoy. &#129321;